-Welsh Government skills policy reform
+Government skills policy reform

-As an industry, we need to work with Welsh Government (as well as UK and Scottish governments) to develop the skills for Net Zero.
+As an industry, we need to work with governments to develop the skills for Net Zero.

 Urgent action is needed now to ensure the education and training infrastructure is responsive to emerging skills requirements and the future training needs of employers.

-It is critical that the regulatory, investment and market approaches adopted by Welsh Government creates a pipeline of the size and scale needed to hit Net Zero targets and to give employers the confidence to invest in new skills.
+It is critical that the regulatory, investment and market approaches adopted by governments create a pipeline of the size and scale needed to hit Net Zero targets and to give employers the confidence to invest in new skills.

-In the short-term, Welsh Government must consider how programmes like the Optimised Retrofit and Innovative Housing Programmes provide this clear pipeline and encourage industry to invest in creating a green construction workforce.
-It should also consider how procurement can drive Net Zero skills and training uptake.
+In the short-term, national governments must consider how programmes like the Green Homes Grant, the Net Zero Jobs Fund in Scotland, and the Optimised Retrofit and Innovative Housing Programmes in Wales provide this clear pipeline and encourage industry to invest in creating a green construction workforce.
+Governments should also consider how procurement can drive Net Zero skills and training uptake.